 3. Hotel Souq Waqif.
 If you’d rather swap modern amenities for cultural immersion, the Hotel Souq Waqif, located right in the heart of the city’s traditional market of the same name, offers quaint, antique accommodation.
 Its location is truly ideal — you’ll only have to walk outside the hotel door to explore Qatari history and culture.

 4. Sharq Village & Spa.
 This truly exceptional Doha hotel will transport you to the 19th-century Orient; it’s designed like a traditional Qatari village and guests can meander about in the hotel’s very own Arabic bazaar.
 Plus it’s located only five minutes from the airport.

 5. Shezan Hotel.
 Shezan is conveniently located about six miles from the airport and close to the city’s waterfront walkway, the Corniche.
-The hotel is small and the decor looks somewhat outdated, but it is a good value for those who want more wallet-friendly accommodations.
+The hotel is small and the decor looks somewhat outdated, but it is a good value for those who want more affordable accommodations.
 Locals rave about the hotel restaurant’s Pakistani cuisine.

 What are the best places to eat in Doha?

 Doha is a cosmopolitan city with a variety of sumptuous restaurants and cafés in which to eat.
 Whether you’re in the mood for sweets or something savory, you can take your pick among Doha’s classiest establishments.
 Our Forbes Travel Guide editors’ recommendations for the five best places to eat in Doha include: